Opinion | States should be listening to protesters. Instead they’re shutting them up.

 Existing anti-riot laws have met with criticism for vague language that grants excessive leeway to police to exaggerate what “immediate danger” may mean, or to arrest nonviolent citizens merely because those around them have become violent.
 Many of the proposals on the table today take this problem and make it worse.
 Florida’s, for instance, creates a broad definition of what constitutes a riot.
 It creates new crimes such as “mob intimidation” and enhances penalties for existing public disorder charges.
 Indiana’s would bar people convicted of unlawful assembly from state employment, and Minnesota’s would bar convicted protesters from receiving such benefits as student loans and housing aid.

 The provisions become only more egregious from there: Taking down a monument in Florida has become a second-degree felony with up to 15 years in prison attached, the same sanction applied in cases of rape.
 Indiana’s governor now has on his desk a bill that would withhold funds from local governments that fail to protect statues and other memorials.
-The Iowan and Oklahoman salvos would grant immunity to drivers who mow down protesters in the street; Florida’s version of this provision was toned down to minimize civil liability for the offense.
+The salvos in Iowa and Oklahoma would grant immunity to drivers who mow down protesters in the street; Florida’s version of this provision was toned down to minimize civil liability for the offense.
 Also in legislators’ crosshairs are communities that dare decrease their own law enforcement budgets.

 A Kentucky bill that foundered in the statehouse read almost as a parody: “Offensive or derisive words” aimed at a law enforcement officer would be punishable by up to three months in jail and a $250 fine.
 The idea was patently ridiculous — and yet the dozens of bills across the country creeping toward enactment have a similar scent.
 Rather than using or refining the ample tools authorities have today to target violence and destruction, state governments are giving themselves new tools that would discourage nonviolent expression, too.
 Elected officials are supposed to protect even the speech they do not want to hear.
 Instead, too many seem determined to punish it.